nauqcreen/Optimization/README.md

     ```

 3.  **Run the Model**
     Open the `repatriation scheduling.ipynb` file in Google Colab or Jupyter Notebook and run all cells.
-Ensure the path to the data file in `data/` is correct.
+Ensure the path to the data file is correct.

 ---